octantbio/octopus/README.md

 ### Reference Library

 If you know the sequences of you plasmids _a priori_ you should include them as `./octopus/data/run-id/input.fasta`.
 The OCTOPUS pipeline will also automatically parse any barcodes in the form of N's for downstream analyses.
 If you do not know your input, run `make de-novo` instead to take the pipeline through the _de novo_ assembly step.
+If you forget, and run `make all` the pipeline will refuse to run.

 ## The Pipeline